Providence Blanchet House

 • Obtaining access to legal, nutrition, or clothing services and resources

-Q’et’en Qenq’a – Providence House also consists of six recuperative care studio apartments for people experiencing homelessness who are discharged from Providence Alaska Regional Medical Center.
+Q’et’en Qenq’a – Providence House also consists of six recuperative care studio apartments for people experiencing homelessness who are discharged from Providence Alaska Medical Center.
 Guests in these short-stay recuperative care apartments will have access to all the services above and will receive follow-up healthcare services designed to help them stabilize in preparation for permanent supportive housing.

 Q’et’en Qenq’a – Providence House will be a supportive housing and recuperative care (SHARC) program in midtown Anchorage available for low-income people aged 55 and older experiencing homelessness.
 The facility will include 45 permanent supportive housing units and six recuperative care units.